 Taxation on exit

 In relation to occupation of property, due to the size of Guernsey there are strict controls on who can occupy dwellings.
 There are two main types of housing:

 Open market.
 Open market dwellings make up about 1,700 of the 22,000 dwellings in Guernsey, and are freely available for occupation by anyone with the right of abode in any EU member state.

 Local market.
 Local market dwellings can only be occupied by locally qualified residents or housing licence holders.
 There are no controls on who can buy local market properties.

-The housing control legislation allows the States of Guernsey Housing Department to grant housing licences to persons brought to Guernsey to fill positions considered essential to the well-being of the community.
+The housing control legislation allows the Housing Department of the States of Guernsey (States) (the Parliament of the Island of Guernsey) to grant housing licences to persons brought to Guernsey to fill positions considered essential to the well-being of the community.
 These licences enable these persons to occupy certain local market dwellings, which are generally less expensive than open market dwellings.

 Non-EU nationals must apply to the immigration department for permission to reside or work in Guernsey.
 Generally, a work permit is only granted if no suitably qualified local exists.
 Preference is given to EU nationals.
 Long-term residency in Guernsey is carefully controlled.
 With certain exceptions, consent for residency is only given to a person owning a residence.
 The purchase of a residence is in turn subject to consent.
 This is only given in limited cases, usually involving an open market dwelling and an individual who is clearly going to contribute significantly to Guernsey by paying local taxes.